PSYC1001/1010: Lecture

 (i) empathic understanding (warmth)

-(ii) unconditional positive regard (acceptance, non-judgmental)
+(ii) unconditional positive regard (acceptance,

 (iii) genuiness (authenticity, congruence).